dolab/gogo/README.md

 It's heavily inspired from [rails](http://rubyonrails.org/) and [neko](https://github.com/rocwong/neko).

-> NOTE: The master branch is new *VERSION 2*, which removes `!go1.7` support.
+> NOTE: The master branch is new *VERSION 2*, which requires `go1.10+` support.
 If you want to support `go1.6` or older, please use released tag [v1.0.0](https://github.com/dolab/gogo/releases/tag/v1.0.0) instead.

 ## Install